 LanguageCert Test of English (LTE)

 A flexible CEFR A1-C2 English test designed around workplace and real-world communication.
-LTE can be used as a quick level check, workplace diagnostic, or preparation route into a future EduZMS LanguageCert Pathway.
+LTE can be used as a quick level check or workplace diagnostic; this guide explains the available test routes.

 At a glance